praveenvisva/MDB/README.md

 MDB
-Movie database like IMDB where user can login,write reviews,get recommendation and set preference.
+is a movie database like IMDB where user can login, write reviews, get recommendation and set preference.
 Application stack: Python 3.5.2,mysql 5.7.28